 The Crown reserve named "Pughs Lagoon and Smith Park", including Crown land parcels (Lots 7008 and 7009 in DP 93269), was dedicated for the purpose of water and gazetted on 26th March 1886.
 The purpose is for provision of access to fresh water (ie. Pughs Lagoon) for livestock.
 The lagoon, possibly detailed under an old title system, is not part of the dedicated reserve.
-Under s.48 of the Local Government Act (1993), Hawkesbury City Council has devolved control of this Crown reserve (refer to 2.5 Control of reserve & trust management).
+Hawkesbury City Council was appointed Trust Manager of this Crown reserve on 20 April 2007. (refer to

+2.5 Control of reserve & trust management).